HazelCunuder/notes/dev-front/week-5.md/day-18.md

   - **Block Scope**: Variables delcared with let or const within a block code can only be accessed within them.
   - **Class/Object Scope**: Object properties and methods are acessible to other methods in the same object.

+### Why is it a fundamental principle of OOP

+- Robust: Prevents accidental or unauthorized code modification.
+- Maintainable and Scalable : Can change the inner working of a class without interfering with the other classes.
+- Clearer Interface: Forces you to define clear methods for interacting with an object.
+Making code clearer for others.
+- Reduce Complexity: Only be able to know what it does and not how.